pace-neutrons/Horace/documentation/add/13_Symmetry_operations_and_algorithms.md

 where $$\hat{M}_{tr}$$ is the scaled $$\hat{UB}^{-1}$$ matrix which transforms pixels expressed in Crystal Cartesian (CC) coordinate system into image coordinate system and $$pix_{cc}$$ and $$offset_{cc}$$ are the CC coordinates of pixels and CC offset correspondingly.

 Symmetries are applied to pixels in CC coordinates and actually have form described by equation (1) with different transformation matrix and offset.
-A modified projection can combine projection transformation and symmetry transformation to perform `cut` with symmetries.
+A modified projection can combine projection transformation and symmetry transformation to transform pixels in CC into symmetry related image.
 Such modified projection would have form:

 $$
     pix_{sym\\_img} =\hat{M}_{tr}* \hat{R}_{sym}*(pix_{cc} - \frac{mod\\_ffset_{cc}}{\hat{R}_{sym}}); \qquad (2)